knaidu/problem-solving/binary_trees/test.md

 Test if the given tree satisfies the binary search tree property

 ## Solution
+- For each node test if both left and right child satisfies BST property,
-- Test for each child, both of them satisfy BST then test the current node and return the status (true/ false)
+- Then test the current node and return the status (true/ false)

 ## Code
 ```